Franz Lahner

-Offizier Franz Lahner (1893-1966) was a Austro-Hungarian World War I flying ace credited with five aerial victories.
+Offizier Franz Lahner (1893–1966) was an Austro-Hungarian World War I flying ace credited with five aerial victories.
 Later in life, he was a lumber merchant and an officer at the Luftwaffe.

 In the beginning

 Franz Lahner was born in Bad Goisern, Austria in 1893.
 He was called for military service when World War I began in 1914.
 In 1915, he spent 11 months front line combat duty with a rifle regiment.